ansible-collections/cloud-content-handbook/TeamPractices/Foundation_Pod_Operating_Guide.md

 - Provide status updates to stakeholders.
 - Partner closely with the Team Lead/Engineering Manager.

-The Team Lead collaborates with the Maintenance Pod Lead to:
+The Team Lead collaborates with the Foundation Pod Lead to:

 - Balance workload.
 - Resolve priority conflicts.
 - Escalate organizational risks.
 - Ensure sustainable delivery.
+- Decide which technical debt items are in scope for the rotation.
+Technical debt work is taken on only after customer-reported defects, security/blocker issues, and planned releases are on track, and only if it can be completed within the six-week rotation without putting those higher-priority objectives at risk.

 ## Scrum Ceremonies